tomar753ozi-sketch/Dynamic-Resistance-Spacetime-DRS-Theory/README.md

 }
 $$

-The numerical Python implementation compares its numerical solution against this analytical solution.
+The numerical Python implementation should compare its numerical solution against this analytical solution.

-The maximum numerical error should decrease as numerical resolution and solver tolerances are improved.
+The numerical error should decrease as numerical resolution and solver tolerances are improved.

 ---